m11a-code/LargeNumberMultiplication/README.md

 # LargeNumberMultiplication
-String Multiplication for multiplication, addition, and subtraction of large number that are larger than Long.
+String Multiplication project for multiplication, addition, and subtraction of large number that are larger than Long.